-WHEELING, W.Va., May 27, 2015 /PRNewswire/ -- WesBanco (NASDAQ: WSBC) recently partnered with 69 schools and career centers in 48 different communities throughout Ohio, West Virginia and Pennsylvania to celebrate the Teach Children to Save Campaign by offering savings education for children.
-This year, 55 WesBanco Branch Locations presented educational material and a special WesBanco Teach Children to Save account for children that provides a $10 deposit match into the WesBanco Savers Account if the child's $10 deposit is saved for 90 days.
-As the program expands, connections with government and business add to the values of the education.
+WHEELING, W.Va., April 30, 2013 /PRNewswire/ -- WesBanco (NASDAQ Global Market: WSBC) partnered with 60 schools and career centers throughout Ohio, West Virginia and Pennsylvania during the month of April to celebrate the Teach Children to Save Campaign by offering savings education for children.
+This year, 49 WesBanco Branch Locations presented educational material and a special WesBanco Teach Children to Save account for children that provides a $10 deposit match into the WesBanco Savers Account if the child's $10 deposit is saved for 90 days.
+Through year-end 2012, WesBanco had 2,180 accounts enrolled in the program.

 WesBanco offers the following tips for money-savvy parents raising money-smart kids: